 Methodist University’s relationship with commuters dates back to 1960 when we welcomed our first set of 44 part-time commuter students.
-Throughout the years those numbers have multiplied as we expanded our academics, services, and campus to grow and be more accommodating to the commuting population through MU at Night, MU at Fort Bragg, MU e-Learning, graduate degrees, etc.
+Throughout the years those numbers have multiplied as we expanded our academics, services, and campus to grow and be more accommodating to the commuting population through MU at Fort Bragg, MU e-Learning, graduate degrees, etc.

 The Commuter Student Association is designed with the intent to educate, embrace, and provide a social and educational experience that enhances the academic experience for all of our Methodist students.
 We value the commuter students input and contribution to the Monarch family and want them to feel at home as well as utilize all of the resources available in the campus community.